Santalum spicatum: Cultivation

 Germination is difficult, and may depend on the El Niño cycle.
 Success has been reported by placing the kernels in moist vermiculite in sealed plastic bags at room temperature.
 Once germinated, seeds should be planted next to a (preferably Australian native) seedling, and watered adequately.

 The main host species is Acacia acuminata, which is used in plantations, which sustains a 15- to 30-year, long-term host species in loamy sands over clay duplex soils.
-Rock sheaok Allocasuarina huegeliana, wodjil Acacia resinimarginea, and mulga Acacia aneura are also used.
+Rock sheoak Allocasuarina huegeliana, wodjil Acacia resinimarginea, and mulga Acacia aneura are also used.

 Composition of oils

 The oils produced by the tree contain a great complexity of chemicals, many of which have antimicrobial qualities, and contains ximenynic acid.

 Conservation status

 Scientists have warned for many years about the decline and over-harvesting of Australian sandalwood in the wild in Western Australia, with present harvesting and management under the WA Forest Products Commission allowing 2,500 tonnes to be harvested annually.
 Recent research has shown that wild populations have decreased dramatically, with no regeneration over the past 80 to 100 years where grazed by sheep and goats, and most current plants 100 to 200 years old.
 This is partly because the current level of harvesting is too high (a government scientist has suggested it should be around 200 tonnes), and partly because of the impact of a number of over-lapping threats such as land clearing; fire; grazing by livestock (sheep and cattle), feral goats and camels, and native herbivores; loss of natural seed dispersers (Boodies and Woylies); and climate change, especially increasing drought and associated poor rainfall in the Goldfields and the Great Western Woodlands regions.

-Despite being protected and listed as a Vulnerable threatened species on the IUCN Red List., it is still being unsustainably harvested from the wild.
+Despite being protected and listed as a Vulnerable threatened species on the IUCN Red List, it is still being unsustainably harvested from the wild.

 It is listed as a vulnerable threatened species in South Australia, and there are calls to do the same at the National level and in WA.
 It is currently being assessed as a Threatened Species by the Australian Government.